 Career Opportunities in Hawaii for Data Scientists with Advanced Degrees

-The simultaneous growth of Hawaii’s transportation industry and the sector’s reliance on strategic data use is just one of several indicators that Hawaii will be a promising future location for aspiring data scientists.
-According to an annual investor report, Hawaiian Airlines carried more than 10 million guests in 2014, the most in company history.
-What’s more, Hawaii’s total recorded exports reached an all-time high of $1.5 billion in 2014, according to the U.S. Department of Commerce.
+The simultaneous growth of Hawaii’s transportation industry and the sector’s reliance on strategic data use is just one of several indicators that Hawaii will continue to be a prime location for aspiring data scientists.
+According to an annual investor report, Hawaiian Airlines carried more than 11 million guests in 2019, the most in company history.
+What’s more, Hawaii’s total recorded exports hit a level of $0.5 billion in 2019, according to the U.S. Department of Commerce.
 As Hawaii’s geographic location forces the state’s economy to rely on air travel and international trade, this growth should only continue in the coming years, and bring with it increased employment opportunities in the field of data science.

-The following job listings were taken from a survey of job vacancy announcements for data scientists in Hawaii completed in February 2016 (examples are shown for illustrative purposes only and are not meant to represent job offers or provide any assurance of employment):
+The following job listings were taken from a survey of job vacancy announcements and are not meant to represent job offers or provide any assurance of employment:

 Data Scientist at American Savings Bank in Honolulu – The data scientist would be expected to automate the predictive analytical models by leveraging data assets and utilizing statistical analysis.
 Additionally, the role would consist of forecasting outcomes to drive change in the company’s customer interactions and support data driven decisions.